WARWICK HOUSE BLOG

 Flowers usually play an important part in a wedding day, whether they’re being used for decoration or for the bouquets.

-Use them in conjunction with candles to create romantic ambiance throughout the day.
-Adding splashes of greenery can draw the eye in, but still keep the simplicity and elegance of the theme.
+Use them in conjunction with candles to create romantic ambience throughout the day.
+Adding splashes of greenery can draw the eye in, but still, keep the simplicity and elegance of the theme.

 3. The venue

 Having an overall theme for your wedding day means that you shouldn’t forget certain aspects.
 For example, the venue.
 If you have a white theme in mind, why not go all out and choose a venue that encompasses everything, from blossom trees to beautifully arched windows.